Calculating tide statistics and satellite biases¶

 - Spread: The proportion of the full modelled astronomical tidal range that was observed by satellites.
 A high value indicating good coverage of the tide range.

-- Offset high: The proportion of the highest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
+- High tide offset: The proportion of the highest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
 A high value indicates that the satellite data is biased towards never capturing high tides.

-- Offset low: The proportion of the lowest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
+- Low tide offset: The proportion of the lowest tides not observed by satellites at any time, as a proportion of the full modelled astronomical tidal range.
 A high value indicates that the satellite data is biased towards never capturing low tides.

 Tip